New & Used Volkswagen CC: In Depth

 GET A FREE PRICE QUOTE

-The Volkswagen CC is an attractive mid-size sedan that has been designed to look like a coupe—similar to the Audi A7 and Mercedes-Benz CLS-Class.
+The Volkswagen CC is a stylish mid-size sedan that was designed to look like a coupe—similar to the Mercedes-Benz CLS-Class and the Audi A7.
 It competition ranges from the Nissan Altima to the Audi A4.